FrancesCoronel/personal-website-v3/content/posts/2018-09-28-alternative-cs-programs.md

 ### 42

-<blockquote class="embedly-card"><h4><a href="https://www.42.us.org/">42 Silicon Valley: disrupting software engineering education</a></h4><p>42 Silicon Valley is an innovating engineering college in the San Francisco Bay Area with programs for college-level and high school students.</p></blockquote>
+<blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://www.42.us.org/">42 Silicon Valley: disrupting software engineering education</a></h4><p>42 Silicon Valley is an innovating engineering college in the San Francisco Bay Area with programs for college-level and high school students.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 - I would recommend using the game Lightbot to prepare.